 Istanbul Airport (IST) is the city’s primary hub.
 Sabiha Gökçen International Airport (SAW) is also easily accessible, and is ideal for domestic flights.
 Both airports are approximately 27 miles from the city center, and the fastest way to reach them is by taxi, which can take 35 minutes to over an hour, depending on traffic.
 Be sure to plan ahead, as roads can get quite congested during peak travel times.
 There is also the Havabus airporter bus that goes straight to Taksim Square (the metro doesn’t reach the airports).
 It’s easy to navigate the city using Istanbul’s robust public transportation network consisting of a metro system and buses.
 There are also plenty of taxis to get you from point A to B, though keep in mind that no rideshare companies currently operate in Turkey.
 The most scenic way to travel through Istanbul is via its ferry network across the Bosphorus Strait.

-Though Istanbul can be visited year-round thanks to its temperate climate, there are some factors to consider.
+Though Istanbul can be visited year-round thanks to its temperate climate, there are some factors to consider when booking an apartment for rent.
 Summer is when the city is at its most alive and charismatic, but it’s also when the humidity hits its peak.
 July and August are the hottest months, making sightseeing most ideal in the mornings and late afternoons.
 The warm weather also makes for pleasant outdoor evenings.
 Spring is popular for its more temperate weather.
 In April, the city’s parks burst to life with colorful tulips, Turkey’s national flower, peaking at the annual Istanbul Tulip Festival.
 The fall sees a host of art and music events like the Istanbul Jazz Festival and the Istanbul Biennial, which always draw a chic international crowd.
 Winter brings cold, wet air with lots of rain and occasional snow flurries.
 However, temperatures rarely drop below freezing.